Canada–Mexico relations: Trade

 Twenty years after NAFTA, Mexico became the largest exporter and importer in Latin America.
 It exports more manufactured goods than all other Latin American countries combined.
 In 2023, two-way trade between both nations amounted to US$28.7 billion.
 Canada's main exports to Mexico include: seeds, aluminum alloys, wheat, vehicle and vehicle parts and accessories, diesel fuel and diesel oil and mixtures, and goods for the assembly or manufacture of aircraft and airplanes among others.
 Mexico's main exports to Canada include: vehicles (both passenger and transport), flat screen TVs, goods for the assembly or manufacture of aircraft and parts, piston engines parts, tractors, electronics for receiving, converting, and transmitting voice feedback, and avocados among others.

 In 2022, Canadian companies invested US$33 billion in Mexico making Mexico Canada's 10th largest direct investment destination.
-Canadian multinational companies such as Bombardier Inc., BlackBerry, Fairmont Hotels and Resorts and Scotiabank operate in Mexico.
+Canadian multinational companies such as Bombardier Inc., BlackBerry, Canadian Pacific Kansa City (CPKC), Fairmont Hotels and Resorts and Scotiabank operate in Mexico.
 At the same time, Mexican multinational companies such as ALFA, Cemex and Grupo Bimbo operate in Canada.
 Various Mexican beer and tequila products are sold in Canada.

+There have been concerns regarding human-rights and environmental violations in Mexico from Canadian Mining companies like Blackfire Exploration.